SECURITIES AND EXCHANGE COMMISSION

 About Hill International

 Hill International, with approximately 2,700 professionals in more than 60 offices worldwide, provides program management, project management, construction management, and other consulting services to clients in a variety of market sectors.
 Engineering News-Record magazine recently ranked Hill as the eighth-largest construction management firm in the United States.
 For more information on Hill, please visit our website at www.hillintl.com.

 Forward Looking Statements

 Certain statements contained herein may be considered "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995, and it is our intent that any such statements be protected by the safe harbor created thereby.
 Except for historical information, the matters set forth herein including, but not limited to, any statements of belief or intent, any statements concerning our plans, strategies, and objectives for future operations are forward-looking statements.
-These forward-looking statements are based on our current expectations, estimates and assumptions and are subject to certain risks and uncertainties.
+These forward-looking statements are based on our current expectations, estimates and assumptions and are subject to certain risks and uncertainties, including but not limited to the effects of any continued spread of the COVID-19 virus or effects of decreased oil and gas prices.
 Although we believe that the expectations, estimates, and assumptions reflected in our forward-looking statements are reasonable, actual results could differ materially from those projected or assumed in any of our forward-looking statements.
 Important factors that could cause our actual results to differ materially from estimates or projections contained in our forward-looking statements are set forth in the Risk Factors section and elsewhere in the reports we have filed with the Securities and Exchange Commission, including that unfavorable global economic conditions may adversely impact our business, our backlog may not be fully realized as revenue, and our expenses may be higher than anticipated.
 We do not intend, and undertake no obligation, to update any forward-looking statement.